Teens crash stolen car- One in hospital after being struck by off duty deputy - NewsBreak

 Related

-COLUMBUS, Ohio (WSYX) — A man is in the hospital after being shot in south Columbus early Sunday morning.
-Police responded to a report of a person shot on the 1000 block of Siebert Street at 4:37 a.m.
-The 32-year-old victim was found with several gunshot wounds.
-He was...
+COLUMBUS, Ohio — A 32-year-old man is recovering after being shot during an attempted robbery in south Columbus Sunday morning, according to the Columbus Division of Police.
+Officers were dispatched to the 1000 block of Siebert Street shortly at 4:30 a.m. for a report of a shooting.
+Upon arrival,...

 WSYX ABC6